Contact Mississauga Criminal Defence Lawyer

 Will hiring a lawyer make me look guilty?

 No. Exercising your right to legal representation is a smart and responsible decision.
-It shows that you are taking the matter seriously and want to ensure a fair process.
+It shows that you are taking the matter seriously and want to protect your rights from the start.

 Can I represent myself in a criminal trial?